 What if we want to make a smaller collider, with length 1000 km?
 What electric filed would we need?
 I tried different values in the equation, and get the result that we need the electric field with 475.285 N/C, if we want to make a collider which length is 1000 km.

-The second task is to calculate the area of the circular collider( in terms of radius) that we need to reach the velocity to create enough energy for creating a new higgs boson.
-A circular collider uses magnetic field to accelerate particles, and the force that a magnetic field applies to the particle is called the lorentz force.
-When a proton is spinning, there is also a centrifugal force acting on it, and if the lorentz force is equal to he centrifugal force, the proton can move forever without colliding to the magnet or escape away, and I have to find the radius to do so.
+The second task is to calculate the area of the circular collider( in terms of radius) that we need to reach the velocity to create enough energy for creating a new Higgs boson.
+A circular collider uses magnetic field to accelerate particles, and the force that a magnetic field applies to the particle is called the Lorentz force.
+When a proton is spinning, there is also a centrifugal force acting on it, and if the Lorentz force is equal to he centrifugal force, the proton can move forever without colliding to the magnet or escape away, and I have to find the radius to do so.

 Given that the magnetic field B=1T, I can apply the derived equation , after I insert the value of v, q and B, I get the result R=3.1686586449374496 m.
 It’s a pretty small number, however, I didn’t account on the relativistic effect on mass.